Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 Can I do rotor-only upgrades?

-Often yes if you already have OEM fixed multi-piston calipers and a compatible hat/bell setup.
-If you have sliding calipers or small front rotors (often under ~330 mm (13.0 in)), plan on a more complete conversion.
+Often yes — if you already run OEM fixed multi-piston calipers and a compatible hat/bell setup.
+If you’re on sliding calipers or small front rotors (often under ~330 mm (13.0 in)), plan on a more complete conversion.

 Best upgrade order for track fade?

-Do not start with rotors.
-Go in this order: Fluid → Pads → Airflow/Ducting → Bigger Hardware (Rotors/Kits).
+Don’t start with rotors.
+Work in this order: Fluid → Pads → Airflow/Ducting → Bigger Hardware (Rotors/Kits).

 Need help choosing the right setup?

-Send your Year / Make / Model / wheel size / use case (street, canyon, HPDE, race).
-We can filter by heat load, pad compatibility, and fitment before you spend money.
+Send your Year / Make / Model / wheel size / use case (street, canyon, HPDE, race), and we’ll narrow it down by heat load, pad compatibility, and fitment before you spend anything.